PCfVW/Simple-HTN-Planner/README.md

 2. C++ code of the BlocksWorld branch runs both the "Travel" and the "Blocksworld" examples from PyHop.

-3. Both planner and example are in one file (main.cpp).
+3. In each branch, C++ code of both planner and examples are in one file (main.cpp).

 4. Get the master branch to get a stable version which (only) runs the "Travel" example.